bhatRV/address-book/README.md

 1. User Interface can be provided
 1. Default port will be tomcat's default port -8080
 1. Uses internal cache for storing the data.
 Can be enhanced to use H2
+1. Retrieved data will be sorted by first name always

 ## HOW TO RUN THE SIMULATION